| Editors note: This is the conclusion of a two-part

 be removed from the tank.
 The entire fish should be covered

 with a wet soft towel to keep its surface moist.
+Special consideration should be given to biopsy

 samples obtained from the kidney, which is a unique anatomic